Dariusz Wszoła

-Dariusz Wszoła Sportowiec (born 2 June 1978) is a Polish powerlifter.
+Dariusz Wszoła (born 2 June 1978) is a Polish powerlifter.
 Wszoła has won 3 gold medals at the world championships (both classic & equipped) and 12 gold medals at the European championships in the IPF.
 In total he won 38 medals of any colour at classic or equipped powerlifting senior championships.
 In addition he has got a plenty of medals from World and European Bench Press Championships.
 He also took part in 4 editions of the World Games and won bronze medal at the 2005 World Games.

 Career

-In 2016, Wszoła won gold medal at the European Senior Powerlifting Championships in Plzeň, Czech Republic after lifting a whopping 620 kg (combined of 240 kg in squats, 170 kg in bench press and 210 kg in deadlift).
-In 2019, both Dariusz and Sławomir Śledź became gold medalists at the European Classic Powerlifting Championships after lifting 560 kg, with Wszoła also winning two additional gold medals for the squat and bench press.
+In 2016, Wszoła won gold medal at the European Powerlifting Championships in Plzeň, Czech Republic after totaling 620 kg (combined of 240 kg in squats, 170 kg in bench press and 210 kg in deadlift).
+In 2019, Wszoła became a gold medalist at the European Classic Powerlifting Championships after totaling 560 kg, with Wszoła also winning two additional gold medals for the squat and bench press.